What is liability shift in payments?

 What is a payment liability shift?

 For card-present transactions, historically, the card issuer – i.e. the issuing bank – was liable for fraudulent transactions.
-However, with the introduction of EMV (Europay, Mastercard, and Visa) chip technology, which provides enhanced security features to payment cards, there’s been a shift in liability for fraudulent transactions.
+However, with the introduction of EMV chip technology, which provides enhanced security features to payment cards, the merchant is liable for transactions that do not meet scheme security criteria.

 The payment liability shift is intended to incentivize your business to adopt more secure payment processing technologies and reduce fraud.